-The estate is located in the commune of Chavignol in the French Cher on the upper Loire, The traditional family has been growing wine for ten generations.
+The estate is located in the commune of Chavignol in the Cher department on the upper French Loire, The traditional family has been wine-growing for ten generations.
 The foundation stone for today's winery was laid in 1952 by Henri Bourgeois.
-Today the estate is run by his two sons Jean-Marie and Jean-Christophe, as well as the grandchildren Lionel and Arnaud Bourgeois.
+Today the estate is run by his two sons Jean-Marie and Jean-Christophe, as well as by the grandchildren Lionel and Arnaud Bourgeois.
 Jean-Marc Bourgeois is responsible for the hotel restaurant "Côte des Monts Damnés".
-The vineyards cover 72 hectares of vineyards with a total of 120 plots.
-The bulk lies in the Appellaton Sancerre, just five acres in the appellation Pouilly-Fumé.
-It will be the two varieties Sauvignon Blanc and Pinot Noir in the Guyotsystem cultivated.
-The management is done according to the rules of Organic (organic) viticulture such as greening between the vine rows.
+The vineyards cover 72 hectares with a total of 120 plots.
+The majority is in the Sancerre Appellaton, only five hectares in the Pouilly-Fumé appellation.
+There will be two varieties Sauvignon Blanc and Pinot Noir in the Guyotsystem cultured.
+The management follows the rules of the Organic (organic) viticulture such as greening between the rows of vines.

-Low yields are through appropriate pruning and reached high planting density.
-Through selective hand-picking only ripe and healthy grapes are processed.
-There are different red, rosé and white wines AOC Pouilly-Fumé and Sancerre produced.
-In the cellar, natural gravity is utilized.
-Among the premium wines are the two Sancerre white wines "La Côte des Monts Damnés" and "Blanc d'Antan".
-Every year nearly 600,000 bottles of wine are produced.
-In 2000, the winery Clos Henri in Marlborough (New Zealand), where also Sauvignon Blanc and Pinot Noir are grown.
+Low yields are achieved through appropriate pruning and achieved high planting density.
+By selective hand picking only ripe and healthy grapes are processed.
+There are various red, rosé and white wines AOC Pouilly-Fumé and Sancerre produced.
+Natural gravity is used in the basement.
+The premium wines include the two Sancerre white wines "La Côte des Monts Damnés" and "Blanc d'Antan".
+Almost 600,000 bottles of wine are produced annually.
+In 2000 the Clos Henri winery was founded in Marlborough (New Zealand) founded, where Sauvignon Blanc and Pinot Noir are also grown.